Skip to content

 Ready to Machine Your Thermal Part?

-Copper cold plates and aluminum heat sinks machined with free DFM review.
-Upload your CAD and get a quote in hours.
+Copper cold plates and aluminum heat sinks machined with free RFQ-stage manufacturability feedback.
+Upload your CAD for a thermal part quote.